Written by listed counsellor/psychotherapist: Justin Lee Slaughter. MBACP (Reg)

 We are all individuals living in a world that bares influence on our sense of individuality.
 Our sexuality is an individual and a hugely significant part of who we are and it informs how we relate to others.
 Our sexual orientation is a part of our sexuality, alongside our gender, and biological and physiological reproductive systems.
 Our sexual orientation is not necessarily a result of conscious choice and there is debate around finding a 'single' cause, of which there has been no success.

 Sexuality is subjective, multifaceted and unique.
-The media, family norms, socio-cultural norms, heteronormativity, religion and etc. can all have an impact on our ability to be authentic, affecting our sense of self.
+The media, family norms, socio-cultural norms, heteronormativity, religion etc. can all have an impact on our ability to be authentic, affecting our sense of self.
 It is OK to make decisions on the way you feel inside.
 It is OK to be different from others expectations.
-Coming out can be full of pitfalls, provoke anxiety and influence an individuals mental well-being.
+Coming out can be full of pitfalls, provoking anxiety and influencing an individual's mental well-being.
 In this vein, up against these influences on our sexualities, they link into our self-esteem, self-confidence, identity and affect our mental well-being.
 Your sexuality is not about whom you have sex with, more rather the sexual thoughts and feelings of attraction you have towards others.

 The perceived fear of prejudice and discrimination and the experiences that may validate this, limit an individuals ability to feel accepted, to feel respected, safe, secure and validated.
 Sexuality can be confusing and whilst many may feel they know of their sexual orientation in early adolescence, even late childhood, many do not find what fits for them until later in adulthood.